CanadianBaconBoi/squoosh/README.md

 [Squoosh] is an image compression web app that reduces image sizes through numerous formats.

+***This version supports JXL v0.6.1, however due to the modifications to the build process, it should support revisions into the future.***

 # API & CLI

 Squoosh has [an API](https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh) and [a CLI](https://github.com/GoogleChromeLabs/squoosh/tree/dev/cli) to compress many images at once.